Skip to content

 Conclusion

-The length of time THCA stays in your system depends on multiple factors, including your frequency of use, metabolism, body fat, and the type of drug test being used.
+The length of time THCA stays in your system for a drug test depends on multiple factors, including your frequency of use, metabolism, body fat, and the type of drug test being used.
 While THCA itself is non-psychoactive, its transformation into THC means that it can still cause a positive result on drug screenings.
-Understanding these factors and making informed choices can help you better navigate potential testing situations.